gavyaggarwal/USDA-EAT-UX-Form/TESTING.md

 We also worked to improve the mobile browser experience.
 While our form is designed for desktop interfaces, we have seen the recent trends of people relying more and more on their mobile devices, so we conducted testing on the iOS and Android mobile operating systems to ensure that the form also works as expected on those devices.

-Finally, we have striven to make our form as future-proof as possible.
+Finally, we have strived to make our form as future-proof as possible.
 Thus, we incorporated the latest web standards such as HTML5 and CSS3 so that the technology that our form uses will be here to stay, and nobody needs to worry about it growing obsolete anytime soon.

 So whether somebody uses their laptop, a public library computer, their smartphone, or some new device invented 10 years from now, they'd still be able to apply for reduced lunch.

 ### Correctness Testing

 Building our application was the easy part.
 Testing for bugs after was much harder.
-We tackled this issue by creating several test cases
+We tackled this issue by creating several test cases for different form use case scenarios.